 The Chief erred in requesting foreign language originals for English language documents that are not translations.
-The record contains English language letters and MT 103 Messages4 from UAE companies - and - as well as statements from - and - and - and the MT 103 Messages, these items bear signatures, stamps, or both, of the issuing entity.
+The record contains English language letters and MT 103 Messages4 from UAE companies - and - as well as statements from - and - and - With the exception of the letter from - and the MT 103 Messages, these items bear signatures, stamps, or both, of the issuing entity.
 The MT 103 Messages bear the indicia of being downloaded from an online source.
 These documents are themselves originals; they are not translations that require the submission of foreign language versions.
 Accordingly, we withdraw the Chief's findings that these exhibits did not comply with the requirement that translations be accompanied by the foreign language originals.
 8 C.F.R. § 103.2(b)(3).